Right-wing terrorism: Northern Ireland

 Loyalist paramilitaries such as the Ulster Volunteer Force (UVF), Ulster Defence Association (UDA), Loyalist Volunteer Force (LVF) and Orange Volunteer Force (OVF) have been aligned with far-right politics and ideology and have been involved in numerous sectarian attacks and killings on Catholics both during and after the Troubles.
 During the conflict, British far-right activists supplied funds and weaponry to these groups in Northern Ireland.
 Following the Good Friday Agreement, some members of Loyalist groups orchestrated racist attacks in Northern Ireland, including pipe bomb and gun attacks on the homes of immigrants.
 As a result, Northern Ireland has a higher proportion of racist attacks than other parts of the UK, and was branded the "race-hate capital of Europe".

-Vatican City

-On 13 May 1981, Pope John Paul II was shot and wounded by Mehmet Ali Ağca, a member of Grey Wolves, a Turkish ultranationalist organization.

 Oceania

 Australia

 In August 2016, Phillip Galea was charged with several terrorist offences.
 Galea had conducted "surveillance" of "left-wing premises" and planned to carry out bombings.
 Explosive ingredients were found at his home.
 Galea had links with organisations such as Combat 18 (C18) and the United Patriots Front (UPF).
 On 5 December 2019, a jury found Galea guilty of planning and preparing a terror attack.

 In 2017, the Sydney Morning Herald reported on the conviction of neo-Nazi Michael James Holt, 26 who had threatened to carry out a mass shooting attack and considered Westfield Tuggerah as a target.
 He had manufactured home-made guns, knuckle dusters and slingshots in his grandfather's garage.
 Raids on his mother's home and a hotel room discovered more weapons including several firearms, slingshots and knuckle dusters.